Drayux/Catalyst/Install/06a-gnome.md

 Gnome session appears to _always_ launch successfully after the first attempt.

-Mutter has no issue launching at all, yet upon error, no window manager appears to be present at all.
-I fear what is happening is some sort of race condition, though mutter would also be closed on the second time attempt that everything is launched, and still has no issue.
+Mutter has no issue launching at all, yet when gnome-shell errors, no window manager appears to be present at all.

-_I am tempted to either wait for gnome shell version 46 (currenlty on 45.4) or to build gnome-shell from source._
+~~_I am tempted to either wait for gnome shell version 46 (currenlty on 45.4) or to build gnome-shell from source._~~

+My new theory as to the cause of this is some side-effect of not having systemd.
+Pending posting the full error report, a few messages on stdout after timeout kills an unsuccessful launch make mentions of looking for some sort of _display_ target, which it cannot find.
+This leaves me to wonder if said target exists to resolve a race condition that where some display-related process must be running before gnome-shell attempts to initialize.
+Attempting to launch gnome will start this process, but the required order is only occasionally met.

-### Alacritty doesn't prompt until another wayland application is open
+### ~~Alacritty doesn't prompt until another wayland application is open~~
-This is a reported bug with gnome-shell.
-Kinda annoying, but not major. **TODO** Link the issue report!
+~~This is a reported bug with gnome-shell.
+Kinda annoying, but not major. **TODO** Link the issue report!~~

+_**Resolved!**_

+### Networking does not properly resume after wake from suspend
+_This may not be a gnome issue! **TODO:** I need to test this from a TTY!_

+Suspend appears to work perfectly, with the sole exception of the networking after wake.
+When on just WiFi, waking completely kills internet connection, and even the gnome shell panel shows a little question mark on the icon indiciating no connection.
+(I have yet to test if I can still ping the router in this state or not.)

+When connected to both ethernet and wireless, resuming from suspend kills the ethernet link, but wireless still appears to function after a considerable delay.
+That said, it appears to be substantially throttled in this case as well.

+Either way, every wake from suspend seems to require that I run:

+> `sudo rc-service NetworkManager restart`

+Additionally, I noticed some weird networking behavior on Chitin as well, however I have not done much testing with this, beyond seeing that restarting NetworkManager also frequently solves the issues at hand.

+In conclusion, this may not be a gnome issue, rather a NetworkManager issue, or possibly even an issue with OpenRC and sleep states, or simply the service scripts provided by the Artix compatibility package.

 ### Gnome control panel
 - Crashes with the search indexer locations option
 - Setting a keybind breaks the UI so you need to back out and select a different major option before going back to keyboard to try again

+### Permissions elevation
+Small "hole" for issues rather than a jarring one in of itself: Gnome doesn't have any way of handling an excess of permission elevation requests.
+What this means is that if an application were to bug out and continuously try to elevate permissions, you will get stuck in a loop where the only escape is killing the troublesome process in a TTY.